xelfia/Virtueld/manual.md

 >   * `Discord` features can be started mainly from `🔎👤🆚👤` button that opens the lobby search in `🏠Lobby` screen.
 >   * Also, if you can connect to the `Discord` client on your operating system, `Discord` user information is displayed in `P1`.

-* How to apply for `XVRF Discord Related Testers` is explained below.
+* How to apply for `Virtueld Discord Related Testers` is explained below.

 ☛ [Virtueld/Discord関連機能テスター応募方法](https://scrapbox.io/XVRF/Virtueld%2FDiscord%E9%96%A2%E9%80%A3%E6%A9%9F%E8%83%BD%E3%83%86%E3%82%B9%E3%82%BF%E3%83%BC%E5%BF%9C%E5%8B%9F%E6%96%B9%E6%B3%95)